 Chad’s civic involvement includes serving on the Board of Directors as past chairman of the board of Connect2Help, and he considers his work there to be one of his greatest personal achievements.
 He also represents the company as chairman of the board of the Indiana Apartment Association and is a member of the executive and finance committee for the organization.
-Chad is a licensed real estate broker, a CPA and a member of both the Indiana Society of Certified Public Accountants and the American Institute of Certified Public Accountants.
-He earned his accounting degree from Indiana University.
+Chad also serves on the board of directors for the Indy Chamber.
+He is a licensed real estate broker, a CPA and a member of both the Indiana Society of Certified Public Accountants and the American Institute of Certified Public Accountants.
+Chad earned his accounting degree from Indiana University.

 Chad lives in Noblesville, Indiana.
 When he is not spending time with the Glick team he enjoys spending time with his team at home: Lisa, Morgan, Morgan and Luke.
 Chad is an avid fan of Hoosier basketball and Irish football.

 “Your customers will never be any happier than your employees.”